codogogo/topfish/README.md

 In the SemScale folder, just run the following command:

-python scaler.py path-to-embeddings-file path-to-input-file-folder output.txt
+python scaler.py path-to-embeddings-file path-to-input-folder output.txt

 ### Other functionalities